sol/doctest/README.markdown

 `print n` is not tried, because `let n = x + y` fails (`y` is not in scope!).

+#### A note on performance

+By default, `doctest` calls `:reload` between each group to clear GHCi's scope of any local definitions.
+This ensures that previous examples cannot influence later ones.
+However, it can lead to performance penalties if you are using `doctest` in a project with many modules.
+One possible remedy is to pass the `--fast` flag to `doctest`, which disables calling `:reload` between groups.
+If `doctest`s are running too slowly, you might consider using `--fast`.
+(With the caveat that the order in which groups appear now matters!)

 ### Setup code

 You can put setup code in a [named chunk][named-chunks] with the name `$setup`.